 Since the advent of tubeless tire technology, latex based sealants have been the most common option.
-While they are great at sealing punctures, they tend to dry up over time which requires periodic cleaning and re-filling.
-Recently, there have been several new options popping up making claims that their sealant will never dry.
-The current liquid, latex-based standards are fantastic, but if the new sealants require less maintenance, it could be a game changer.
+While tubeless tire sealants are great at sealing punctures, they tend to dry up over time which requires periodic cleaning and re-filling.
+Recently, there have been several new options popping up making claims that their tire sealant will never dry.
+The current liquid, latex-based standards are fantastic, but if the new tire sealants require less maintenance, it could be a game changer.
 I decided that I wanted to test out some of the new competition against the trusty standards to see how they hold up over time.

-In this test, we were sent shop size samples from four different sealant companies.
+In this tubeless tire sealant test, we were sent shop size samples from four different tire sealant companies.
 I used a different sealant in four different tires, each ridden between 50 to 100 miles per week.
 The test was done over a period of four months to see how well each sealed punctures, but also to see how they hold up to their marketing claims.
 I set up each tire using the instructions provided by the manufacturer.
 I also unseated each tire once a month to check sealant levels.
 In the end, I never faced any massive punctures or cuts, but each tire did see many small punctures during the test.

-Stan’s No Tubes Sealant
+Stan’s No Tubes Tire Sealant

 Stan’s No Tubes has been the longtime standard for tubeless sealants.
 Back in 2001, Stan’s brought tubeless technology to the cycling market for the first time.
-Using a liquid, latex-based formula, Stan’s does a tremendous job of sealing punctures quickly.
+Using a liquid, latex-based formula, Stan’s tubeless sealant does a tremendous job of sealing punctures quickly.
 The only downside is that over time it dries up, which requires cleaning and re-filling.
 Most mountain bikers overlook this minor chore because of how dependable Stan’s is.

-I used Stan’s Sealant in a 29 x 2.2 Maxxis Ikon tire.
+I used Stan’s sealant in a 29 x 2.2 Maxxis Ikon tire.
 To keep the test as accurate as possible, I installed the recommended 3 oz, rather than just eyeballing it.
 Once the tire was seated, I heard air escaping from a few spots in the sidewall.
 I spun the wheel a few times to allow the sealant to coat the whole tire, and the sound stopped.

-After my first month of riding, Stan’s held up exactly as it always has.
+After my first month of riding, Stan’s tire sealant held up exactly as it always has.
 I had a few small punctures that had been filled, and the tire was reliably holding air day in and day out.
 When I popped the bead, I measured 2.2 ounces of liquid still in the tire.
 The rest of the sealant had thoroughly coated the inside of the tire, and there were no signs of “Stanimals” yet.
 I actually found the exact same results when I popped the bead after two months as well.

 The biggest surprise I ran into was after 3 months.
 When I popped the bead, I noticed that there was only about one ounce of liquid remaining and the inside of the tire had become even more coated than before.
 The tire was still holding air with no problem, and I hadn’t had any issues with punctures, even when riding sketchy urban trails riddled with broken glass.

 Once I hit the four month mark, I was very eager to see what was left inside the tire.
 After removing the tire completely, I found that there was still about one ounce of liquid sealant in the tire.
 In the four months of regular riding, there had been a few small punctures, but never any large gashes or cuts for the sealant to deal with.
 That being said, I have used Stan’s for years, and have seen it close up many impressive cuts.
-The sealant did its job, and was reliable for the whole test.
+The tubeless tire sealant did its job, and was reliable for the whole test.

-Peaty’s Tubeless Sealant
+Peaty’s Tubeless Tire Sealant

 Peaty’s Tubeless Sealant is a new product from pro downhiller Steve Peat.
 This non-toxic, biodegradable sealant is non-latex based, and claims to never dry out or ball up.
 The sealant has blue “nano-platelets” that are designed to coagulate and fill punctures.
 With a downhill pedigree, Peaty’s is designed to hold up to the toughest punctures.